Alfresco/docs-alfresco/content-services/latest/using/outside.md

 ---
-title: Using Alfresco Content Services from other applications
+title: Using Content Services from other applications
 ---

 There are several ways to access and use content without being in Alfresco Share.

 * Microsoft Office

     You can open, edit, and save files directly from Microsoft Office apps such as Word and Excel.
-This same functionality also lets you open files from Windows Explorer, as well as the option to map a network drive to Alfresco Content Services.
+This same functionality also lets you open files from Windows Explorer, as well as the option to map a network drive to Content Services.

 * Microsoft Outlook

-    With Alfresco Outlook Integration you can save and file your emails to Alfresco Content Services from within Microsoft Outlook.
+    With Alfresco Outlook Integration you can save and file your emails to Content Services from within Microsoft Outlook.
 You can drag and drop emails in and out of Alfresco Share, and add properties automatically when an email is filed.
 Other features full search, tagging, metadata support, and workflow capabilities.

 * Windows Explorer shortcuts

     There are also some shortcuts available that your Alfresco administrator can enable so you can work with files from Windows Explorer or from your desktop.

-## Using Alfresco Content Services from Microsoft Office
+## Using Content Services from Microsoft Office

 With Alfresco Office Services (AOS) you can access content directly from your Microsoft Office applications.

-This means that you can browse, open, and save Microsoft Office files (Word, PowerPoint, and Excel ) in Alfresco Content Services without the need to access Alfresco Share through Chrome, Firefox, or another web browser.
+This means that you can browse, open, and save Microsoft Office files (Word, PowerPoint, and Excel ) in Content Services without the need to access Alfresco Share through Chrome, Firefox, or another web browser.

 You can also browse content from Windows Explorer, or map a network drive.

 For more information about Alfresco Office Services, see [Alfresco Office Services](LINK https://docs.alfresco.com/aos/concepts/aos-user.html).

-## Using Alfresco Content Services from Microsoft Outlook
+## Using Content Services from Microsoft Outlook

 With Alfresco Outlook Integration you can use email and repository management without leaving Microsoft Outlook.